awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleDown.md

 **To scale down a Redis cluster with replica nodes \(console\)**

 1. Ensure that the smaller node type is adequate for your data and overhead needs\.
-For more information, see [Ensuring You Have Sufficient Memory to Create a Redis Snapshot](BestPractices.BGSAVE.md)\.
+For more information, see [Ensuring That You Have Enough Memory to Create a Redis Snapshot](BestPractices.BGSAVE.md)\.

 1. If your parameter group uses `reserved-memory` to set aside memory for Redis overhead, ensure that you have a custom parameter group to set aside the correct amount of memory for your new node type\.